-Note 30 contains information about the assumptions and their risk factors relating to financial instruments.
+Notes 28 and 30 contain information about the assumptions and their risk factors relating to fair value of share options granted and financial instruments.
 Apart from the above, the group believes the following critical accounting policies also involve significant judgements and estimates used in the preparation of the financial statements.